 Our goal is to identify patients at risk for osteoporosis and initiate treatment to prevent fragility fractures.
-In patients that have sustained a fragility fracture, we hope to initiate treatment to improve bone quality, improve strength, and educate patients about steps to reduce fall risk and thus prevent future fractures.
+In patients who have sustained a fragility fracture, we hope to initiate treatment to improve bone quality, improve strength, and educate patients about steps to reduce fall risk and thus prevent future fractures.

 Services Offered at the Bone Health Clinic:

 - DEXA and lab interpretation to make recommendations about treatment

 - Patient education regarding dietary changes (to ensure adequate calcium and vitamin D intake) and lifestyle modification to reverse osteopenia or osteoporosis